 Long-Term Facility Maintenance vs. Master Planning

-Master planning concentrates on future goals you would like to implement for the district’s facilities.
-The master plan should reflect the vision and mission of the district as a whole.
+Master planning concentrates on future goals.
+It should reflect the vision and mission of the district overall.
 In many cases, finding the budget for upgrading an asset is unaffordable due to a lack of plans and inefficient facility care.
-Having a master plan helps you focus on what you will eventually need to pay for an upgrade when certain assets become unserviceable.
+The master plan should reflect the vision and mission of the district overall.
+In addition to facility needs, a master plan should include a roadmap for:

 SitelogIQ’s Approach to Long-Term Facility Maintenance